Morphee Production Deployment with Coolify

 Important:

-- Click the lock icon next to sensitive vars (API keys, encryption key) — encrypts them at rest
+- Click the lock icon next to sensitive vars (API keys, signing key) — encrypts them at rest

 - Mark